 In 2017, I shopped the project to multiple production companies, beginning pre-pro in April again before tearing my ACL trying to be Lionel Messi on the the pitch.
 While recovering, my crew was spread on other projects, giving me more time to rework the script and update the project.
 Later in the year, I was given multiple opportunities to make a movie that didn’t get to the spirit of my project, so I declined.

 In 2018, we finally shot and edited a short version of the film to shop around to companies but the toll of consistently being inundated with the trauma of police violence, both in the media, in my life, and shooting an approximation of it in my film, caught up with me so I stepped back from the project and from public work.

 This has been a long journey but I’m excited to finally be able to release something I have had a love-hate relationship with for almost 3 years.
-I am happy to report that a trailer for hashtag will be released later in November for a 2019 release.
-Keep your eyes open for it.
+I am happy to report that a trailer for hashtag will be released later in July for a late 2019 release.

 while you wait, here are hashtag talks, podcasts with different artists where we explore policing.